ECB says bank stress has eased but warns of market 'disconnect'

 ASSET CONCERNS

-The ECB credited its own actions, especially the creation of its new bond-buying programme last year, with reducing stress.
+The ECB credited its own actions, especially the creation of its new bond-buying program last year, with reducing stress.

 The probability of two or more large euro zone banks defaulting at the same time had fallen sharply since ECB President Mario Draghi vowed last July to do "whatever it takes" to preserve the euro, Constancio said.